 California has had an increase in wildfire intensity and frequency in recent years due to drought, tree mortality due to pests, climate change, fuel accumulation, and fire suppression.
 One of the drivers of wildfire in California has been ignition sources associated with the electrical power grid.

 In 2018, the California Public Utilities Commission adopted a fire threat map to identify areas of heightened fire risk for use by utilities in planning risk reduction activities.
-Developed in collaboration with the Department of Forestry and Fire Protection (CAL FIRE), the Office of Emergency Services, utilities, and stakeholders, this map breaks down the wildfire risk in a utility’s service district into three tiers.
-Tier 1 areas show tree mortality high hazard zones near communities, road, and utility lines that are a direct threat to public safety.
+Developed in collaboration with the Department of Forestry and Fire Protection (CAL FIRE), the Office of Emergency Services, utilities, and interested parties, this map breaks down the wildfire risk in a utility’s service district into three tiers.
+Tier 1 areas show tree mortality high hazard zones near communities, roads, and utility lines that are a direct threat to public safety.
 Tier 2 areas have a higher risk of utility related wildfires, and Tier 3 areas have an extreme risk.
-These areas are known as High Fire Threat Districts.
+Together, Tiers 1, 2, and 3 are known as High Fire Threat Districts.

 The California Legislature passed Senate Bill (SB) 901 on August 31, 2018, which imposed additional requirements on wildfire mitigation plans developed by utilities.
 These plans are aimed at reducing infrastructure-related wildfire risk within High Fire Threat Districts.
-Activities detailed in the wildfire mitigation plans include a variety of activities including vegetation management, system hardening, pole replacement, and access road improvements.
+Activities detailed in the wildfire mitigation plans include vegetation management, system hardening, and pole replacement.
+This work also often requires access road maintenance and improvements.

 Wildfire prevention and response activities require a variety of construction activities including road grading, excavation, vegetation management through mechanical and chemical means, culvert replacement, and erection of temporary stream crossings.
-In addition, utilities in California need to construct and maintain access routes essential for the maintenance, repair, and upgrade of existing electrical infrastructure to ensure grid reliability, wildfire prevention and containment activities, escape routes, and power restoration for affected communities.
+In addition, utilities in California need to construct and maintain access routes essential for the maintenance, repair, and upgrade of existing electrical infrastructure in order to ensure grid reliability, wildfire prevention and containment activities, escape routes, and power restoration for affected communities.

-Wildfires directly and indirectly impact water quality through discharge of sediment, increases in erosion, removal of vegetative cover, and breakdown in soil structure.
-This General Order seeks to facilitate wildfire prevention work to reduce these risks to water quality posed by wildfires and to facilitate post-wildfire response activities that help mitigate the negative water quality impacts caused by wildfire.
-For example, wildfires in recent history have removed vegetative coverage over thousands of acres of highly erodible soils in the Northern California region.
-Excess sediment from these areas has in some cases filled in streams with more than 10 feet of accumulated sediment over the course of one rainy season.
+Wildfires directly and indirectly impact water quality through the discharge of sediment, increases in erosion, removal of vegetative cover, and breakdown in soil structure.
+For example, wildfires in recent history have removed thousands of acres of vegetative coverage over highly erodible soils in the Northern California region.
+Excess sediment from these areas has, in some cases, filled in streams with more than 10 feet of accumulated sediment over the course of one rainy season.
+This General Order facilitates wildfire prevention work to reduce these risks to water quality posed by wildfires, and facilitates post-wildfire response activities that help mitigate the negative water quality impacts caused by wildfire.

-The activities permitted by this General Order also have the potential to discharge waste to waters of the state including sediment, herbicides, oils and greases, and some vegetative waste.
+The activities permitted by this General Order also have the potential to discharge additional types of waste, such as sediment, herbicides, oil and grease, and vegetative waste, to waters of the state.
 Accordingly, this General Order is necessary to impose conditions that avoid, minimize, and mitigate impacts to waters of the state.

 This Order is adopted pursuant to Section 401 of the Clean Water Act and the California Porter-Cologne Water Quality Control Act (Wat.
 Code §§ 13000, et seq.).
-This Order covers the discharge of dredged or fill material as well as projects that do not discharge dredged or fill material but that may discharge other waste that affects water quality.
+This Order regulates the discharge of dredged or fill material and other wastes that are discharged or proposed to be discharged in a manner that could affect water quality.

+Critical fuels reduction projects that have been authorized by the California Environmental Protection Agency and California Natural Resources Agency as eligible for the suspension of laws in the Governor’s Proclamation of Emergency (March 1, 2025) are not subject to this General Order.

-Pursuant to Water Code section 13263 subdivision (j), the State Water Board may prescribe waste discharge requirements.
+Pursuant to Water Code section 13263 subdivision (j), the State Water Resources Control Board (State Water Board) may prescribe waste discharge requirements.